 This article was written by Tomasz Mortimer for the SfUnion on the 15th October.

-Hailing Paulo Sousa as a tactical genius in England might get you locked up into a mental institute for a good few weeks.
+Hailing Paulo Sousa as a tactical genius in England may get you a few funny looks.
 The former Juventus midfielder had a poor managerial career in British football, and spells at QPR, Swansea and Leicester were all blighted by disappointments and poor showings.

 In fairness to Sousa, he never had the easiest people to work with.
 His time at QPR was scuppered by the billionaire owners selling Dexter Blackstock to Nottingham Forest against his knowledge – which ultimately cost the Portuguese his job.